Nature weaving is a joyous activity that helps children develop fine motor skills and more importantly, it slows the world down.

 It sounds crazy but presence is sorely lacking in our children’s lives.
 Screen time makes children join a fantasy world where they become numb to time and feeling.
 It takes our kids away from the present.

 - After a big day when your child is feeling exhausted.

 - To encourage your child to calm down after a moment of high anxiety or emotion.

 - For play.
 Set it up somewhere and watch them gravitate to these wood slices.

 Today, I’m showing you how to make these incredibly simple nature weaving wooden tools.
 They are SO simple to build for your kids.
-They literally took ten minutes to make!
+They took me only ten minutes to make!

 Materials for the Weaving Wood Slices

 How to make the nature weaving wood slices